nasa/cumulus/docs/deployment/cumulus-distribution.md

 Since your Cumulus Distribution API Gateway URL is private, the only way you can use it to confirm that your integration with Cognito is working is by using tunneling (again, generally for development).
 Here is an outline of the required steps with details provided further below:

-1. Create/import a key pair into your AWS EC2 service (if you haven't already done so)
+1. Create/import a key pair into your AWS EC2 service (if you haven't already done so), or setup auth using a PKCS11Provider
 2. Add a reference to the name of the key pair to your Terraform variables (we'll set the `key_name` Terraform variable)
 3. Choose an open local port on your machine (we'll use 9000 in the following example)
 4. Add a reference to the value of your `cumulus_distribution_api_uri` (mentioned earlier), including your chosen port (we'll set the `cumulus_distribution_url` Terraform variable)